jamesderlin/trial-run/README.md

 # trial-run

-Executes a specified command in its dry-run mode, interactively prompts for confirmation, and re-executes it for real.
+Executes a specified command in its dry-run mode, interactively prompts for confirmation, and, if confirmed, re-executes it for real.

 I got tired of manually executing commands with `--dry-run` options and then manipulating my shell's command history in potentially error-prone ways to